 The Tokyo Game Show remains one of the top gaming shows in the world.
-While the first two days of the event are industry and press only, days three and four are open to the sweaty masses.
+While the first two days of the event are for the industry and press only, days three and four are open to the sweaty masses.

 If you want to play some of the new games, you’ll need to turn up early (the more fanatical mill around the station area all night and then queue up from 5am) and know exactly where you’re going when you get inside.
 The queues at the entrance ease up around noon, so if you turn up before that, bring liquid refreshment and a hat as the weather in this part of Japan is still hot in September.